JUser: :_load: Unable to load user with ID: 33

-Most people have a number of things in common: We want to feel happy, healthy and fulfilled.
-We want to have financial security.
-What most PARENTS have in common is that we would give up any of those things if it ensured that our children would be healthy.
-Here’s the good news: you don’t have to give up your happiness, your retirement fund to raise a healthy child.
-Here are my top five things to focus on:
+Most people have a number of things in common: they want to feel happy, healthy and fulfilled.
+They want to have financial security.
+What most parents have in common is that they would give up any of those if it ensured that their children would be healthy.
+Here’s the good news: you don’t have to give up your happiness or your retirement fund to raise a healthy child.

 Get them moving!
 Help kids and teens be active for at least one hour a day every day of the week.
-Playing Minecraft does not raise their breathing and heart rates and therefore does not count!
-American Ninja Warrior does not count (unless they are out training for it)!
-Physical activity helps build and maintain healthy bones, muscles, and joints; control weight; build lean muscle; lower fat; and prevent or delay the development of high blood pressure.
+Playing Minecraft does not raise their breathing and heart rates and therefore does not count.
+American Ninja Warrior does not count (unless they are out training for it).
+Physical activity helps build and maintain healthy bones, muscles, and joints, controls weight, builds lean muscle, lower fat, and prevents or delays the development of high blood pressure.
 Research shows that girls who play sports have higher levels of self-esteem, lower levels of depression, more positive body image, and higher states of psychological well being than girls and women who do not play sports.